MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/API-references.md

 ## Meeting Details API

 > [!NOTE]
-> This feature is currently available in [public developer preview](../resources/dev-preview/developer-preview-intro.md) only.
+> Currently, the feature is available in [public developer preview](../resources/dev-preview/developer-preview-intro.md) only.

 The Meeting Details API enables your app to get static meeting metadata.
 The metadata provides data points that don't change dynamically.
 The API is available through Bot Services.

 ### Prerequisite